ratpack/ratpack/ratpack-manual/src/content/chapters/03-bootstrapping.md

 The first argument to the `ssl` method can be a `File`, a `URL` (as in the example) or an `InputStream`.
 The second argument is the password for the keystore.

+You can also configure a password-protected keystore using a *ratpack.properties* file.
+Set the path or URI of the keystore file with `ratpack.ssl.keystore.file` and the password with `ratpack.ssl.keystore.password`.

 If you want to configure the SSL context yourself you can use the [`LaunchConfigBuilder.sslContext`](api/org/ratpackframework/launch/LaunchConfigBuilder.html#sslContext%28javax.net.ssl.SSLContext%29) method to add it to your launch config.
 For example:

 ```language-groovy